Chocolate Chip Oatmeal Cookies on a counter with a glass of milk seen from above

 King Arthur 2015 Recipe of the Year

-Our thanks to the Cookies for Kids' Cancer non-profit, the originator of this recipe.
+Our thanks to the Cookies for Kids' Cancer non-profit for the inspiration for this recipe.

 Prep